 Purchasing Policies & Procedures

-Formal Requests for Proposals (RFP’s) are used when the City has limited specifications and solicits the vendor community for solutions to a particular requirement.
-An RFP has a specific award criteria that includes price but with the understanding that price is not necessarily the determining factor in the award.
+Formal Requests for Proposals (RFP) are used when the City has limited specifications and solicits the vendor community for solutions to a particular requirement.
+An RFP has specific award criteria that include price but with the understanding, that price is not necessarily the determining factor in the award.

-Professional Services – Request for Qualifications (RFQ’s) are used for the solicitation of Engineers, Architects, Land Surveyors and Landscape Architects in accordance with Florida State Statute 287.055, which is the Consultant’s Competitive Negotiations Act (CCNA).
-An RFQ or Request for Qualifications will be advertised and issued on an as needed basis for these services.
+Professional Services Request for Qualifications (RFQ) are used for the solicitation of Engineers, Architects, Land Surveyors, and Landscape Architects in accordance with Florida State Statute 287.055, which is the Consultant's Competitive Negotiations Act (CCNA).
+An RFQ or Request for Qualifications will be advertised and issued on an as-needed basis for these services.

-Purchases less than the formal bid threshold level may be solicited through various “informal ways”.
-Price and availability of these requirements may be sought by means of informal written bids (i.e., not advertised) or requests for telephone quotes depending on the amount.
+Purchases less than the formal bid threshold level may be solicited through various "informal ways".
+The price and availability of these requirements may be sought by means of informal written bids (i.e., not advertised) or requests for telephone quotes depending on the amount.

-The City reserves the right to waive normal requirements when it is determined to be in their best interest.
+The City reserves the right to waive normal requirements when it is determined to be in its best interest.